-The iTunes Guy answers questions about smart playlists.
+The iTunes Guy answers questions about importing and converting audio.

-The iTunes Guy answers questions about metadata, sorting, and sharing.
+The iTunes Guy answers questions on a variety of topics.

 With files, you may want to look at changes in source code, HTML code, or other data.
 VisualDiffer will spot these differences for you.